syncfusion-content/reactjs-docs/ReactJS/Grid/Row.md

 control: Grid
 documentation: ug
 ---
-# Row in ReactJS Grid
+# Row in Essential ReactJS Grid

 It represents the record details that are fetched from the datasource.